King Yin Lei

-King Yin Lei (景賢里) is an historic mansion in the Mid-Levels area of Hong Kong.
+King Yin Lei (景賢里) is a historic mansion in the Mid-Levels area of Hong Kong.
 It is within the Wan Chai District.

-History and design
+Development

 The mansion was designed by British architect A.R.
 Fenton-Raven (Husband of Viola, father of Wynne (Ward) and Dorothy (Balean)).
 Construction began in 1936 and was completed by 1937.
 It sits on a 50650 sqft site above Happy Valley Racecourse.
 The compound comprises a three-storey "red bricks and green tiles" building, a private garden festooned with penjing plants, various pavilions and terraces.